GLVis/glvis-js/README.md

 For example, on a Mac:

-1, First get your IP address:
+1. First, get your IP address:

    ```shell
    ipconfig getifaddr en0
    ```

-2. Then serve to all devices:
+2. Then, serve `glvis-js` to all devices in your local network:

    ```shell
    make servewide
    ```

-3. Any device on your local network now can connect a browser to `{your IP address}:8000` to use the local version of glvis-js.
+3. Any device in your network can now connect to `{your IP address}:8000` to use the local version of `glvis-js`.

 ## Updating _glvis.js_